hekmon/rclonemount/README.md

 Used to set up mount rclone options.

 - `RCLONE_ALLOW_OTHER` this is important to have it set to `true`, all virtual filesystem operations will be executed by rclone as `rclonemout` but the files ownership will actually be mapped to a different user/group for compartmentalization.
-By default FUSE only allow the mounting user to access the virtual filesystem.
+By default FUSE only allows the mounting user to access the virtual filesystem.
 More on the different mapped user/group below.
 - `RCLONE_ATTR_TIMEOUT` How often the kernel will refresh/ask rclone about file attributes.
 If the backend is not modified outside this mount, you can increase it to enhance performance (let's say `8760h`, see [rclone documentation](https://rclone.org/commands/rclone_mount/#attribute-caching) for details.
 - `RCLONE_CACHE_DIR` where rclone will store its cache.
 Example use `/var/lib/rclone` as base directory but make sure you have enough space or put it elsewhere (check `RCLONE_VFS_CACHE_MAX_SIZE` option and see [rclone documentation](https://rclone.org/commands/rclone_mount/#vfs-file-caching)).
 Be carefull to target a dedicated sub folder for each configuration.
 - `RCLONE_DEFAULT_PERMISSIONS` this is important to have it set to `true` as we allowed other users to access this FUSE mount, file security will be handled by kernel with regular rights (see [rclone documentation](https://rclone.org/commands/rclone_mount/#options) for details).